coder/coder/docs/cli/schedule_start.md

     If omitted, we will fall back to either the TZ environment variable or /etc/localtime.
     You can check your corresponding location by visiting https://ipinfo.io - it shows in the demo widget on the right.

-  - Set the workspace to start at 9:30am (in Dublin) from Monday to Friday.:
+  - Set the workspace to start at 9:30am (in Dublin) from Monday to Friday:

       $ coder schedule start my-workspace 9:30AM Mon-Fri Europe/Dublin
 ```